Portable Appliance Testing (PAT) is the regular inspection and electrical testing of electrical equipment, leads and plugs to ensure users’ safety.

 - 3-phase equipment

 Portable Appliance Testing (PAT) is part of a requirement of the new Electricity (Safety) Regulations 2010 and OSH Regulations AS/NZS3760/2010 “In-service safety inspection and testing of electrical equipment” to maintain electrical equipment in a safe condition.
-This electrical testing is an important part of any Health & Safety Policy.
+This testing is an important part of any Health & Safety Policy.

 Who does it affect?